top of page

 Undergraduate Research Assistants

-Ashley (she/her) is a first-generation senior majoring in Psychological Sciences with minors in Human Development & Family Studies and Women's, Gender, & Sexuality Studies from Thorntown, IN.
-She is passionate about understanding how family dynamics, social relationships, and culture influence health and well-being.
-After graduation, she plans to pursue a Master of Public Health (MPH) degree, where she hopes to apply research and culturally sensitive approaches to promote social-emotional well-being in diverse communities, particularly within the Latine community.
-Outside of academics, she enjoys spending time on her family's ranch, traveling, and being with friends and loved ones.
+Ashley (she/her) is a senior majoring in Psychological Sciences at Purdue University, with minors in Human Development & Family Studies and Women's, Gender, & Sexuality Studies.
+She is also enrolled in the 4+1 Master of Public Health (MPH) program.
+Her interests focus on women's health and well-being from a biopsychosocial perspective, particularly how romantic relationships, family dynamics, and cultural contexts influence physical, psychological, and social health.
+She hopes to engage in research and practice that promote culturally responsive approaches to health within the Latine community.
+Outside of academics, she enjoys spending time on her family's ranch, traveling, and being with loved ones.

 Ashley Alvarado